Testing the robustness of topological quantities evaluated from the modular Hamiltonian for a given wavefunction

 \subsection{Chiral central charge}

-The chiral central charge for the lattice analogs of the $1/2$ Laughlin, $1/4$ Laughlin, $1$ Moore-Read, and $1/3$ Moore-Read states are shown in Figs.~\ref{subfig:chiral2},~\ref{subfig:chiral4},~\ref{subfig:chiral1}, and~\ref{subfig:chiral3}, respectively.
-The plots indicate that the chiral central charge could converge to its expected values with increasing $N$.
-As with the Hall conductance and TEE, the convergence is rapid for the $1/2$ Laughlin state, but much slower for the $1/4$ Laughlin and 1 Moore-Read, and even slower for the $1/3$ Moore-Read state.
+The chiral central charge for the lattice analogs of the $\nu{=}1$ IQH, and Laughlin states are plotted in column 3 of Fig.~\ref{fig:all_topo_invariants_Laughlin}, while those for the Moore-Read states are shown in column 3 of Fig.~\ref{fig:all_topo_invariants_Moore_Read}.
+The plots suggest that the chiral central charge could converge to its expected value with increasing $N$ for all the states.
+As with the Hall conductance and TEE, the convergence is rapid for the $\nu{=}1$ IQH and $1/2$ Laughlin state, but much slower for the other FQH states.